 You can make applications to modify the Definitive Map and Statement under Section 53 of the Wildlife and Countryside Act 1981.
 We will investigate applications using key documentary sources as well as any user evidence that has been provided.
 A decision will be reached based on the evidence and will not always reflect what the application was for.
 For example, an application to add a footpath may result in an order being made to add a bridleway because of the evidence.

-The guide to modifying the Definitive Map in the Information and resources section provides you with pre-application information and the next steps.
+The guide to modifying the Definitive Map in the Downloads section provides you with pre-application information and the next steps.

-To check the existing public rights of way network you can use the following links:
+To check the existing public rights of way network you can use these links

 Or you can contact us to make an appointment to view the Definitive Map and Statement.